TaylanUB/scheme-srfis/README.md

 - Libraries go into a file named `n.sld` under the `srfi` directory, where `n` is the SRFI number.
 The library is correspondingly named `(srfi n)`.

+- Test suites are libraries too, and go into `n.sld` under the `srfi-tests` directory, and are named accordingly.
+They must export a procedure named `run-tests` defined via `define-tests` from `(srfi-tests aux)`.
+The first argument to this macro must be the identifier `run-tests`, and the second must be the string `"SRFI-n"` for every SRFI-`n`.
+The rest of the arguments make up the body of an SRFI-64 test suite; the initial `test-begin` and final `test-end` forms must not appear in this body, since `define-tests` handles that.

+- The following rules about libraries apply to all libraries in this project, including SRFI implementations and test suites.

 - The order of things in a library declaration is: